An Addiction Support Guide For Employers

 Sometimes, employees do not respond well to employers’ rehabilitation programs, which can lead them to become frustrated with themselves or others around them.
 If this occurs, you might want to consider offering alternative treatment options so that they have time to fully recover from drug use in an environment where they feel supported.

-Employees recovering from addiction often need a great deal of support from their employer to maintain sobriety.
+Employees recovering from addiction often need a great deal of addiction support from their employer to maintain sobriety.
 Some ways that employers can provide this support include:

 Offering an Employee Assistance Program (EAP) is one of the most effective ways to support employees who are struggling with addiction.
 An EAP allows for free counseling services, including assistance in finding drug rehab centers if necessary.
 Additionally, employers can provide flexible work hours or a reduced workload while their employee goes through treatment.
 Flexible scheduling often makes it easier for employees to attend addiction treatment programs.